Florida lawyer found guilty in gambling racket case

-ORLANDO, Fla., Oct 11 (Reuters) - A Florida attorney was found guilty on Friday of running an illegal gambling operation that was disguised as a veterans’ charity and mushroomed into a multimillion-dollar Internet gaming racket.
+ORLANDO, Florida (Reuters) - A Florida attorney was found guilty on Friday of running an illegal gambling operation that was disguised as a veterans’ charity and mushroomed into a multimillion-dollar Internet gaming racket.

 A jury in the central Florida city of Sanford found Jacksonville lawyer Kelly Mathis guilty on all but one of 104 counts against him.